Bigraded Betti numbers and Generalized Persistence Diagrams: Preliminaries

-Any $\Pb$-module $M$ has a direct sum decomposition $M\cong \bigoplus\limits_{i=1}^n M_i$ where each $M_i$ is indecomposable.
-Such a decomposition is unique up to reordering of the terms in the direct sum and isomorphism. \end{theorem} In what follows, we review the notion of interval decomposability.
+\begin{theorem}[Krull-Remak-Schmidt-Azumaya \cite{azumaya1950corrections}] Any $\Pb$-module $M$ has a direct sum decomposition $M\cong \bigoplus\limits_{i} M_i$ where each $M_i$ is indecomposable.
+Such a decomposition is unique up to isomorphism and reordering of the summands. \end{theorem} In what follows, we review the notion of interval decomposability.